cloudlinux/cloudlinux-doc-test/docs/kb/Imunify/README.md

 No, a file will stay in the _Ignore_ list as long as its filename is the same.

+#### Is it possible to upgrade ImunifyAV(+) to Imunify360 without uninstalling it?

+Unfortunately, this is not possible.
+You need to remove ImunifyAV(+) and then install Imunify360 as described in [https://docs.imunifyav.com/imunifyav/#how-to-uninstall-imunifyav] and [https://docs.imunify360.com/installation/](https://docs.imunify360.com/installation/)

 ## Imunify360 CloudLinux Backup FAQ